Homeowner Guides

 The carpenters who do this work for a living can tell you: every "I needed to save money on trim" homeowner becomes an "I wish I had spent more on trim" homeowner.
 The math always runs that way.

-If you're at the trim selection stage and feel pressure to cut costs, a Consultation can identify exactly which corners the lower-priced bidder is planning to cut — before you sign the contract.
+If you're at the trim selection stage and feel pressure to cut costs, a Discovery Call can identify exactly which corners the lower-priced bidder is planning to cut — before you sign the contract.

 About the Author